CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 </table>

-Some future iteration of this notebook should find a way to combine this table with the chart above, but a couple interesting things stand out.
-Poor renters are often spending the “affordable” amount, but poor homeowners spend a little more.
-I’m on the fence about considering this a bad thing necessarily, since the benefits of home ownership may outweigh the extra $100-$200 per month above the affordable threshold.
-On the other hand, a couple hundred bucks a month is a really easy gap to fall into and miss a mortgage payment.

-Almost all renters are paying below the affordable threshold for middle income.
-So clearly higher income people rent in lower cost bands.
-Still not sure whether this warrants adjusting the cost bands as far down as the cost ratios.

 ## Housing units in those cost bands

 *Notes for myself: Total up occupied units (renter + owner, any reason